 Serial Reciprocity: Pay it Forward

-Reciprocity is defined as a mutual exchange (Agnes 2003).
-Serial reciprocity is exactly what one might expect - a series of sequential exchanges between parties.
-This set of exchanges is unique because they do not occur between two people in a closed quid pro quo arrangement.
-Instead, serial reciprocity is "when people repay the benefits they have received - for example, from a parent, friend, mentor, anonymous stranger, or a previous generation - by providing benefits to a third party, someone other than their benefactor" (Burlingame, 2004).
+Serial Reciprocity: a type of indirect reciprocity resulting in a linear sequence of exchanges between parties.
+These exchanges are unique because they do not occur between two people in a closed quid pro quo arrangement.
+Instead, serial reciprocity is "when people repay the benefits they have received... by providing benefits to a third party, someone other than their benefactor" (Burlingame, 2004).
 Serial reciprocity differs from other forms of reciprocity because the original donor or volunteer does not receive anything tangible, measurable, or immediate in return for their initial good deed.

-Philanthropic forms of reciprocity in one form or another have existed across time and place in both religious and social traditions.
-In Philanthropy in the World's Traditions, the reader learns about reciprocity in pre-colonial Africa, the Native American spiritual tradition, and the Japanese practice of Confucian humaneness (Ilchman, Katz and Queen 1998).
-While reciprocity could not always be assumed or expected, and was at times a bit ambiguous and circumspect, such behavior has been present in various traditions, relationships, and transactions over time.
+Forms of reciprocity have existed across time and place in both religious and social traditions.
+The book Philanthropy in the World's Traditions details reciprocity in pre-colonial Africa, the Native American spiritual tradition, and the Japanese practice of Confucian humaneness (Ilchman, Katz and Queen 1998).
+While reciprocity could not always be assumed and was at times ambiguous, such behavior has been present in various traditions and relationships over time.

 Key Related Ideas

-Selflessness involves acting with less concern for yourself than for the welfare of others.
+- Selflessness: acting with concern for the welfare of others instead of yourself.

-Volunteering is also often done as a way to "give back," with individuals donating their time and expertise to other individuals and organizations in need.
+- Volunteering: often a way to "give back."
+Individuals and groups donate their time and expertise to other individuals and organizations in need.

 Important People Related to the Topic

-- Kenneth Boulding: Boulding, an economist, coined the term serial reciprocity in his 1981 book, A Preface to Grants Economics.
+- Kenneth Boulding: an economist who coined the term serial reciprocity in his 1981 book, A Preface to Grants Economics.

 Related Nonprofit Organizations

-- Council of Michigan Foundations has developed The Michigan Community Foundations' Youth Project.
-The Project encourages youth to become involved as decision makers and participants in the areas of volunteerism, philanthropy, and service learning (http://www.youthgrantmakers.org).
+Michigan Community Foundations' Youth Project (MCFYP): encourages youth to become involved as decision-makers and participants in the areas of volunteerism, philanthropy, and service-learning. (www.youthgrantmakers.org)

-- Pay it Forward Foundation "educates and inspires young students to realize that they can change the world, and provide them with opportunities to do so."
-The foundation does this by encouraging children to begin a phenomenon of serial reciprocity by helping three people and asking those three people to help each help three other people and those people to help three more people and so on, ultimately forming an infinite chain of good deeds.
-Inspired by the film of the same name. (www.payitforwardfoundation.com).
+Pay It Forward Foundation: encourages individuals to begin a phenomenon of serial reciprocity by helping three people and asking those three people to help each help three other people and so on, ultimately forming an infinite chain of good deeds.
+Inspired by the film of the same name. (www.payitforwardfoundation.com)

-- Random Acts of Kindness Foundation disseminates ideas and develops materials and programs with educators, students, community members, faith groups, service clubs, and others in an effort to incorporate kindness into thousands of schools and communities (http://www.actsofkindness.org).
+Random Acts of Kindness Foundation: disseminates ideas and develops materials and programs with educators, students, community members, faith groups, service clubs, and others to incorporate kindness into thousands of schools and communities. (www.randomactsofkindness.org)